styly-dev/STYLY-Spatial-Layer-Plugin/README.md

     * Install Unity [2022.3.18](https://unity.com/ja/releases/editor/whats-new/2022.3.18) or later (Use 2022.3.XX) with modules:
       * visionOS Build Support
   * Create a new project as 3D (URP)
-  * Switch platform to VisionOS in Build Settings
+  * Switch platform to visionOS in Build Settings

-* STYLY VisionOS Plugin for Unity
+* STYLY visionOS Plugin for Unity

   * Option A: Use [OpenUPM](https://openupm.com/packages/com.styly.styly-vision-os-plugin/) (Recommended)
     * Prerequisites : [Node.js 14.18 or above](https://nodejs.org/en/download/)